w3c/mathml-docs/gap-analysis/index.md

 ## Introduction

 MathML is used by VoiceOver, Orca, JAWS, and NVDA to provide accessible math on the web.
-A large majority of math on the web is now accessible thanks to MathJaX and the tricks it uses to render the math visibly in all browsers but to hide the "span soup" and expose MathML to AT.
+A large majority of math on the web is now accessible thanks to MathJaX and the tricks it uses to render the math visibly in all browsers but to hide the "span soup" it uses for display yet still expose MathML to AT.
 The MathML WG is working on defining [MathML Core](https://www.w3.org/TR/mathml-core/) to solve the issues with displaying MathML on the web.
 This document focuses on ways to improve the *accessibility* of MathML in cases where the presentation of the mathematical expression is ambiguous; notational ambiguity is discussed below.

 Since its beginnings in 1998, MathML has had two parts: Presentation MathML which describes the arrangement of math symbols, and Content MathML describes the composition of math operators.
 These two subsets of MathML carry complementary information and can be used separately, or combined using Parallel Markup (described below).
 Neither of these forms carries adequate information to provide unambiguous accessible output.
 While some semantic information is explicit or can be inferred, other aspects of the semantics must be provided by an author to resolve ambiguities in conventional math notation to make the MathML encoding more fully accessible.
 This document examines two central questions: